 Recommendation (Reference) Letters

-- Follow directions during application process
+- Carefully follow directions during the application process

 - Know how many letters of recommendation or reference names are requested